johnshearing/PrivateKeyVault/README.md

 Also condsider including a space in the box for the AC power supply.
 My concern is that it would be possible to remotely view what is on the screen if a radio were built into the power supply which was tuned to the frequency of the touch screen.
 Finally, I know of one attack on a trezor that captures the private key by reading spikes in the ac power as calculations are performed which use the key.
 For all these reasons, I think it would be a good idea to provide extra space for the AC power supply in the tamper resistant case to mitigate these attack vectors.
-I could justify making a vesion with a bigger case if people wanted to use a larger screen and a larger keyboard.
+I could justify making a version with a bigger case if people wanted to use a larger screen and a larger keyboard.
 I might also make space for the hub and adaptors required for cloning the SD cards.

 The keyboard might also be a central point of attack.
 My concern is someone could plant a hardware keylogger on the keyboard during manufacture or when the device is shipped.